-Do not use Schedule H if you chose to report employment taxes for your household employees along with your other employees on Form 941, Employer's Quarterly Federal Tax Return, or Form 943, Employer's Annual Federal Tax Return for Agricultural Employees.
-If you report this way, be sure to include your household employees' wages on your Form 940 (or Form 940-EZ), Employer's Annual Federal Unemployment (FUTA) Tax Return.
+Do not use Schedule H if you chose to report employment taxes for your household employees along with your other employees on Form 941, Employer's QUARTERLY Federal Tax Return, Form 943, Employer's Annual Federal Tax Return for Agricultural Employees, or Form 944, Employer's ANNUAL Federal Tax Return.
+If you report this way, be sure to include your household employees' wages on your Form 940, Employer's Annual Federal Unemployment (FUTA) Tax Return.